Stronghold (series): Stronghold

-This is the first version
+Stronghold, was released in 2001.
+The game is set in medieval England and follows the story of a young lord who must unite the country after the death of the king.
+The player must gather resources, construct fortifications, and train an army to defeat their enemies.
+The game features a single-player campaign, a multiplayer mode, and a variety of skirmish maps.

 Stronghold: Crusader

 The second installment, Stronghold: Crusader, was released in September 2002.
 The gameplay is similar to the first game, but with enhanced RTS elements and with all maps and missions set entirely in the Middle East during the Middle Ages.
 The focus was radically influenced by fortification and siege technologies developed during the Crusades.
 The entire campaign, as well as the "Conquest Trail" game mode, takes place during the Third Crusade.

 Unlike the original Stronghold, however, there are four separate, linear campaigns.
 The game does take history into effect: Saladin and Richard I of England are present as the game's AI characters for the player to side with or against.
 In addition, the player is allowed to play either as an Arabic lord or as a European king with little difference between the two options except which units the player begins with.

 A combination pack of Stronghold and Stronghold: Crusader, called Stronghold Warchest, was later released with all patches applied, new maps, and a new campaign trail and AI characters in Crusader.